FlyingPeg/King-of-Flag/README.md

    - Brute force the login page ( no delay implemented so it would be better idea) using burp, Zed etc.
 #
 **Lab 3**
-- Given material --&gt; Normal user credential
+- Given material --> Normal user credential
-- admin user name --&gt; unkown, password --&gt; unkown
+- admin user name --> unkown, password --> unkown
 - ##### Some ovservation
    - ![image](https://user-images.githubusercontent.com/75058161/177697795-aa7071d9-b672-4527-af55-231f3612dad7.png)
    - there is a cookie named `cookie` with a value `"User|2022-07-07 06:24:08.802299"` in the format "{username}|{timestamp}"